 Back in the days of colonization, Spanish explorers believed that cities of gold could be found in the Amazon.
-It was believed that these indigenous people had no urban centers.
-The landscape of the Amazon, it was thought, made such centralization difficult.
+When anthropologists never discovered these magical gold cities, they supposed these indigenous people had no urban centers.
+They argued that the landscape of the Amazon made cities difficult, if not impossible, to build.
 Recent work, however, has changed this view.
-This audio story focuses on new evidence in the southern Amazon suggesting a level of centralization not previously believed to have existed.
-Listen to hear the details of these villages and their significance in terms of our new understanding about how the Amazon’s indigenous people lived.
+This audio story focuses on new evidence in the southern Amazon that suggests a level of centralization not previously believed to have existed.
+Listen to learn the details of these villages and how they shape the way we understand indigenous Amazonians.

 Story Length: 3:13

 Socrative users can import these questions using the following code: SOC-1234

 Fact, Question, Response

 Deeper Meaning Chart

 War time chaos often puts cultural heritage at risk with looting and pillaging of historic artifacts.
 This radio story tells of an unusual partnership between two groups: the military and archaeologists.
 They are working together to educate soldiers in order to help protect cultural heritage and artifacts in war zones in Iraq, and other nearby countries.
 It’s a modern-day story of protecting artifacts in war zones and is tied to the many ancient artifacts that have been lost over the centuries.

 Archeologists have long explored the ruins of the middle east to learn more about the cultures that once existed there.
 This story follows archaeologists into ancient burial sites in Israel to study graffiti written on walls and tombs thousands of years ago.
 The tomb, Beit She'arim dates back to the first century B.C.
 It is the largest burial ground from the Roman and early Byzantine periods in the region.
 The next place they find graffiti is in a cave in the Judean foothills, where they find an inscription in Greek.
 Listen to learn more about these ancient writings and what they reveal about the ancient world.